stripe/stripe-connect-rocketrides/README.md

 * [Web server in Node.js](#web-onboarding-for-pilots) to onboard pilots on the web and get them paid
 * [iOS app in Swift](#ios-app-for-passengers) for passengers to request and pay for rides

-## Web Onboarding for Pilots
+## Web onboarding for pilots

-Rocket Rides showcases how to sign up pilots and use [Connect Express accounts](https://stripe.com/connect/account-types) for them to get paid.
-It uses pre-built UI components to be up and running quickly and customize the user experience.
+Rocket Rides showcases how to sign up pilots and use [Connect Express accounts](https://stripe.com/connect/account-types) to get them paid.
+Express provides onboarding, account management, an account dashboard, and identity verification for your platform, and we've customized Express with Rocket Rides branding.

-This platform uses the Stripe API to create payments for pilots, fetch their available and pending balance, and let them view transfers.
-It also creates instant payouts for pilots to be paid immediately to a debit card.
+This platform also uses the Stripe API to create payments for pilots, fetch their available and pending balance, and let them view transfers.
+It also creates [Instant Payouts](https://stripe.com/docs/connect/payouts#instant-payouts) for pilots who use a debit card as their payout account.

 <img src="server/public/images/screenshots/rocketrides-web-home.png" width="444"><img src="server/public/images/screenshots/rocketrides-web-connect.png" width="444">